 Free Consult with a Personal Injury Attorney in Texas

-For a free consultation with a personal injury attorney in Texas, call the Reyes Browne Reilley law firm.
+For a free consultation with a personal injury attorney in Dallas, call the Reyes Browne Reilley law firm.
 We can review your case, give you counsel about the direction to take your claim, and answer any questions you may have.
 Text or call us today at (214) 526-7900.

 A California-based trucking company and one of its drivers are being accused of negligence after.
 The collision happened Thursday on a busy New Mexico highway.
 Two surviving passengers are suing.

 Lawsuits show the trucking company has a history of crashes.